gothicmuppet/action_taimanin/index.md

-# Action Taimanin
+Steam game I found that is free to play.
+Share my knowledge in that it may help the reader

 ![Cover](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse1.mm.bing.net%2Fth%3Fid%3DOIP.1C2JmUMdAnf9UEs8ZP9RWAHaEn%26pid%3DApi&f=1)

-- Steam game I found that is free to play.

 # Characters